Plenary Sessions

 Speaker Bio

 Leading Expert in Sex Research, Dr. Candice Nicole Hargons is an award-winning associate professor at Emory University’s Rollins School of Public Health, where she studies sexual wellness and liberation.
 With over 70 published articles, Dr. Hargons has made substantial contributions to the field, positioning herself as a leading authority in her discipline.
 Her innovative work has been widely recognized and featured in major podcasts and publications such as the Huffington Post, Essence, Good Housekeeping, Women’s Health, Blavity, Cosmopolitan, and the New York Times.
 As a thought leader, Dr. Hargons continues to shape the conversation around sexual wellness, advocating for liberation and wellness within marginalized communities.
+Her debut book, Good Sex, will be published by Row House February 2025.

 Website: www.drcandicenicole.com

-Instagram, Threads & Facebook: @dr.candicenicole on IG, Threads, and Facebook;
+Instagram, Threads & Facebook: @dr.candicenicole on IG, Threads, and Facebook

 Book Sales (Good Sex: Stories, Science, and Strategies for Sexual Liberation): https://www.charisbooksandmore.com/book/9781955905794